 The frequency range sits at 55Hz-20kHz which is in the same range as other speakers in the market.
 It means it covers both the low-end and high-end frequencies with ease.
 The 90-degree vertical coverage range also presents a good field of sound even as a stand-alone speaker.

 Output wise it hits a very high 129dB SPL at 1 meter.
 This is louder than other speakers in the market.
 It’s also louder than what some 12 and 15-inch speakers can put out.
-If you are a DJ make sure you have a quality pair of good DJ headphones.
-Otherwise, you’ll have a hard time mixing considering how loud these speakers are.

 All these features come in a compact and lightweight form.
 At 10.5kg (23.2lbs) it is easy to transport between gigs.
 This weight also allows for easy setup on tripods or stands.